-The Cook Off creates a unique carnival atmosphere Malibu style, especially on Friday “locals night” where neighbors, celebrities, kids and teens enjoy the rides, play games, eat, drink, and mingle under the stars.
+The Cook-Off creates a unique carnival atmosphere in Malibu style, especially on Friday “locals night” where neighbors, celebrities, kids, and teens enjoy the rides, play games, eat, drink, and mingle under the stars.
 It’s the City’s biggest and most casual social gathering on the dusty fields next to the Malibu Library.
-It happens every Labor Day weekend and seems like the whole town comes out to celebrate the end of summer under the neon lights of the Farris-Wheel, test their metal on stomach churning rides like the Gravitron, Zipper, and Kamikaze, or take it easy on the flying elephants or tea cups.
+It happens every Labor Day weekend and seems like the whole town comes out to celebrate the end of summer under the neon lights of the Farris-Wheel, tests their metal on stomach-churning rides like the Gravitron, Zipper, and Kamikaze, or take it easy on the flying elephants or teacups.

 There is also the famous car raffle where for $100 you can take a shot at winning a brand new 2015 Jeep Cherokee.